cmp-202/ssh2shell/README.md

     privateKey:   require('fs').readFileSync('/path/to/private/key/id_rsa'), //optional string
     //other ssh2.connect parameters.
 See https://github.com/mscdex/ssh2#client-methods
     //These other ssh2.connect parameters are only valid for the first host connection which uses ssh2.connect.
-    debug:        false //optional ssh2 parameter that turns on connection debugging see ssh2 documentation },
+  },
   hosts:              [Array, of, nested, host, configs, objects], //optional array()
   standardPrompt:     ">$%#",//optional string